Italian Bread Recipes | MammaMiaRecipes.com

 Mustazzoli – Honey Bread

-Posted by: Mamma : Category: Italian Baking, Italian Bread Recipes
+Posted by: Gina : Category: Italian Baking, Italian Bread Recipes

 This authentic Italian honey bread recipe is from Concetta and it is called Mustazzoli.
 It is often served at weddings and special events.